 Ring of Kerry

-Today you'll discover the beauty of Killarney National Park on a horse and carriage ride, or as its known in Ireland, a "jaunting car".
-Then your local guide will take you to the best highlights of the glorious Ring of Kerry today.
+Today you'll discover the beauty of Killarney National Park on a horse and carriage ride, or as it is known in Ireland, a "jaunting car".
+Then your local guide will take you to the best highlights of the glorious Ring of Kerry in the afternoon.
 Dinner at your hotel is included.

 Included Unique Activities